 17. The rest of MPQUIC procedure.

-Editor’s Note: roaming scenario is FFS.

-Editor’s Note: Key update for reauthentication is FFS.

-6.Y.2.2 Key hierarchy
+6.5.2.2 Key hierarchy

 Figure 6.9.2-2 Key hierarchy for KUPF retrieval

 Based on the procedure in clause 6.9.2.1, the AMF generates the KSMF by using the KAMF and deliver it to the SMF, and then the SMF uses the KSMF to generate the KUPF that will be further delivered to the UPF.